charleshartman/RB120/assessment_prep/oop_tpm.md

 - lets us call methods further along the method lookup path
 - `super` sends all arguments along
 - `super(arg1, arg2)` sends selected arguments along
-- `super()` sends **no** arguments along - one might use this if one wanted to use the passed in arguments in a subclass invocation of a method, but still wanted a piece of functionality from the superclass version of the method
+- `super()` sends **no** arguments along - you might use this if you wanted to use the passed in arguments in a (sub)class invocation of a method, but still wanted a piece of functionality from the superclass version of the method

 ### Class variables
 - begin with `@@` and are scoped at the class level